Listen: Historical context on modern issues affecting Idaho's Latino/a community

-Boise State Public Radio and the Hispanic Cultural Center of Idaho are proud to bring you a panel discussion on issues facing the Latin@ community including housing, employment, treatment of agricultural workers and more.
+On Tuesday, Nov.
+16, 2021 Boise State Public Radio and the Hispanic Cultural Center of Idaho hosted a panel discussion on issues facing the Latino/a community including housing, employment, treatment of agricultural workers and more.

 Gustavo Sagrero has spent his early years as part of many Boise community projects; from music festivals, to Radio Boise, to the Boise Weekly, before leaving his hometown to work in fine dining abroad.
 Si gusta compartir un relato, no duda en comunicarse.

 Now he's back as a newsroom intern at Boise State Public Radio, digging into the roots of the Treasure Valley and abroad for a good story.